carnifex17/Cybersecurity-Notes/Web Security Basics.md

 ### Security Bypass

 1. **MIME Type**.
 Your browser could check you file type with Content-Type header with different [MIME](https://www.sitepoint.com/mime-types-complete-list/) type value, but if you change it, you also could bypass it
+2. **Magic Bytes**.
+This is synonym for file signatures, and websites could verify file by them also.
+Shortly, it is first bytes in file, which shows us which filetype it is.
+List of all magic bytes are [here](https://en.wikipedia.org/wiki/List_of_file_signatures) and a little more about them is [here](https://github.com/carnifex17/Cybersecurity-Notes/blob/main/Linux%20Basics.md)

 ---